magit/magit/INSTALL.md

           (add-to-list 'Info-directory-list "/path/to/magit/")))
 ```

-For a list of all make targets and variables see:
+For a list of all make targets see:

     $ make help